 - Swift development with microservices architecture

 On the cloud, apps built as a collection of services are hosted as individual entities.
 This helps the development team to make changes to individual modules at will.
-Microservices architecture helps speed up the scale of development of an app.
-Unlike on-premise architectures, these are low costing and takes significantly less amount of effort for changes.
+Microservices architecture helps speed up the scale of the development of an app.
+Unlike on-premise architectures, these are low-cost and take significantly less amount of effort for changes.
 Many teams can work on many modules at once without disturbing each other.

 - Go from idea to application in the fastest possible time

 With the cloud-based approach developers respond to change, experiment, be super agile, and benefit from the latest technologies.
 Eventually, get from the idea to the app in the fastest possible time.